kevinliddel/VroidViewer/README.md

 1. Download the [motion pack](https://vroid.booth.pm/items/5512385).
 2. Extract and place the VRMA files in the assets/animations/motion_pack folder.

-This works with Expo Go, so building isn't required.
+This works with Expo Go 53, so building isn't required.